-In this section, standard Lagrangian Relaxation (LR) will be reviewed in subsection II.A.
-In subsection II.B, the distributed asynchronous incremental subgradient method as well as asynchronous ADMM, both are version of LR tailored for asynchronous coordination, will be reviewed and their limitations will be presented.
-In subsection II.C, our recent Surrogate Lagrangian relaxation will be reviewed as a promising approach for the development of an efficient asynchronous coordination method.
-Since this paper deals with coordination of MILP subsystems, branch-and-cut, an MILP method, will be reviewed in subsection II.D.
-Methods that do not support distributed coordination, such as heuristics methods, or the distributed methods that require continuity of problems will not be reviewed.
+Standard Lagrangian Relaxation (LR) is reviewed in subsection II.A.
+In subsection II.B, other existing price-based decomposition and coordination approaches such as the distributed asynchronous incremental subgradient method as well as asynchronous ADMM, both are versions of LR tailored for asynchronous coordination, are reviewed and their limitations are presented.
+In subsection II.C, our recent Surrogate Lagrangian relaxation is reviewed as a promising approach for the development of an efficient asynchronous coordination method.
+Since this paper deals with coordination of MILP subsystems that use branch-and-cut to solve their subproblems, branch-and-cut is reviewed in subsection II.D.
+Methods that do not support distributed coordination, such as heuristics methods, or the distributed methods that require continuity of problems are not reviewed.

-A. Standard Lagrangian Relaxation.
+A. Standard Lagrangian Relaxation

 Traditionally, to solve MILP problems, Lagrangian relaxation [7-11] has been used to exploit problem separability.
 Specifically, in manufacturing, to solve job-shop scheduling, machine capacity coupling constraints are relaxed to decompose the problem into part subproblems [10].
-In power systems, to solve unit commitment problems, system demand coupling constraints are relaxed to decompose the problem into individual unit subproblems [11].
+The LR method is a dual approach whereby the coordination is performed by updating Lagrangian multipliers based on economic principles of "supply and demand."
 Within standard LR, multipliers (or "shadow prices") are updated after receiving subproblem solutions based on levels of violation of relaxed constraint using subgradient methods [12-13].
-Because of exploitation of decomposability, the LR method is a good candidate for coordinating distributed subsystems whereby a coordinator updates multipliers and only needs to know solutions of subproblems associated with distributed subsystems.
+Because of the exploitation of decomposability, the LR method is a good candidate for coordinating distributed subsystems whereby a coordinator updates multipliers and only needs to know solutions of subproblems associated with distributed subsystems.
 However, standard LR methods suffer from major convergence difficulties.
 Because of the presence of discrete variables, the dual function is non-smooth polyhedral concave [28, p.
 670, Proposition 7.1.2].
 Therefore, gradients may not exist and subgradients are used.
-As a result, multipliers may suffer from zigzagging across ridges of the dual function [23, p.
+Moreover, ridges of the dual function may be sharp.
+Since the method requires solving all subproblems, because of the sharp ridges, subgradient directions may change drastically from one iteration to the next.
+As a result, multipliers suffer from zigzagging across ridges of the dual function [23, p.
 192, Fig. 1; 29, p.
 594, Fig. 1].
-Also, convergence proof as well as practical implementations require the knowledge of the optimal dual value, which is unknown and is typically adaptively adjusted in practice as in "subgradient-level" methods [30] or incremental subgradient methods [31].
+Also, convergence proof and as practical implementations, require the knowledge of the optimal dual value, which is unknown and is typically adaptively adjusted in practice as in "subgradientlevel" methods [30] or incremental subgradient methods [31].
 However, these adjustments are inefficient and convergence is slow as demonstrated in [23, pp. 195-196, 199, Figs. 3-5, 7].